maciejsmolinski/elm-playground/README.md

 ## Stay in Touch

 Have questions?
-Raise an [issue](https://github.com/maciejsmolinski/elm-playground/issues) or me on twitter: [@maciejsmolinski](https://twitter.com/maciejsmolinski)
+Raise an [issue](https://github.com/maciejsmolinski/elm-playground/issues) or contact me on twitter: [@maciejsmolinski](https://twitter.com/maciejsmolinski)